OleksandrKov00/Web-scraper/README.md

 .py file xlsx_write combines all those parsers and writes down all the data into xlsx table, ending up with dataset describing up to 1k job vacancies from popular job-posting websites

-The resulting dataset is further explored using such libraries as Pandas, Numpy, matplotlib, etc.
+The resulting dataset is further explored using such libraries as Pandas, Numpy, Matplotlib, etc.